paveltimofeev/screens.io/tasklist.md

 - Page Modification/Disable Animation option for scenario
 - API for run-with-parameters by config from body + APIKEY
 - Unapprove: Review and turn back any previously approved results.
+- Locate tiny changes, and mark them more noticably
 - Use userfrienfly dates (by moment)

 - Display retry button for not-ready yet history record (screens)